 The Whitley Art Gallery

-We are also on Twitter, Pinterest, Facebook and LinkedIn so if you enjoy our website why not `Like`, `Follow`, `Connect` or `Pin` us and we will happily reciprocate (Click on Icons below to connect).
+We are also on Twitter, Pinterest, Facebook, LinkedIn and Google+ so if you enjoy our website why not `Like`, `Follow`, `Connect` or `Pin` us and we will happily reciprocate (Click on Icons below to connect).

-May 11th, Antique & Art Fair: Actons Hotel, Kinsale, Co.
+7th Dec (date changed from 30th Nov), Antiques & Art Fair, Actons Hotel, Kinsale, Co.
 Cork.

 (more dates to be confirmed)

 If you are likely to visit any of the above Fairs and wish to have a closer look at any particular item in our stock please let us know so that we can be sure to bring it with us.

 `If you invest in beauty, it will remain with you all the days of your life`.

 `Never collect anything that you don`t want to live with every day`.